 The video was soon followed by a statement attributed to the singer in which, supposedly, she openly and proudly declared her intersexuality: "It's not something that I'm ashamed of, just isn't something that I go around telling everyone.
 Yes.
 I have both male and female genitalia, but I consider myself a female.
 It's just a little bit of a penis and really doesn't interfere much with my life."

-Lady Gaga's management dismissed the quote as fabricated in an actual statement to ABC News.
-"This is completely ridiculous," the statement said.
+Gaga's management dismissed the quote in an actual statement to ABC News.
+"This is completely ridiculous," her manager said by way of a denial.

-UPDATE: Gaga denies being 'part man, part woman'
+UPDATE: Gaga explicitly denies being 'part man, part woman'

 Lady Gaga was interviewed in Jan.
 2010 by Barbara Walters, who asked her about the hermaphrodite rumor point-blank.